waynemwashuma/chaos-engine/README.md

 game.registerSystem("world", world)

-//this binds the renderer to html.
+//this binds the renderer to html. renderer.bindTo("#can")
-//the canvas will be a child to the queried  html element(renderer will attach it to the html element with id of "can") renderer.bindTo("#can")

 //This sets the width and height of the renderer to cover the entire screen.